Cape Town Gay Travel

 Poverty Plagues Suburban Cape Town

-While Cape Town gay travel is a culturing and relaxing experience, let’s not ignore the massive poverty that surrounds the city.
+While Cape Town is a culturing and relaxing experience, let’s not ignore the massive poverty that surrounds the city.
 As you will see on your trip from the airport, huge numbers of people live in squalor.

 Massive neighborhoods built from sheet metal line the areas alongside highways outside central Cape Town.
 In fact, the large majority of greater Cape Town’s population lives in severe poverty.
 Many are without proper sanitation or even a police force.